snaplet/docs-old/docs/05-guides/netlify-preview-plugin.md

 ![Netlify build logs output.](/screenshots/netlify-build-logs.png)

-After your build is done, a preview button will appear which allow you to preview the changes made in that pr.
+After your build is done, a preview button will appear which will allow you to preview the changes made in that pr.